A toy model for the Drinfeld-Lafforgue shtuka construction: Excursions

 For example (assuming that $\sfe$ contains $\BQ$), for an algebraic group $\sG$, the category

 has affine diagonal, because the morphism

 is affine (here we are using the equivalence \eqref{e:quasi-pass tensor prod}).

-\begin{rem} It is easy to see that a symmetric monoidal category $\CA$ is rigid in the sense of \cite[Chapter 1, Sect.
-9.1.1]{GR1} if and only if it has an affine diagonal and its unit object is compact.
+\begin{rem} It is easy to see that a symmetric monoidal category $\CA$ is rigid (see \secref{sss:rigid} for what this means) if and only if it has an affine diagonal and its unit object is compact.
 This follows immediately from \lemref{l:crit aff} above. \end{rem}